An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Simulation

-Finally, the consistency results derived hold for any $\bar{ \lambda} \ge 8 \lambda_0$, where $\bar \lambda$ is the penalty parameter in the rescaled penalized likelihood problem, which relates to the penalty parameter $\lambda$ in the original penalized problem (\ref{Eq: Penalized llhd with covariates}) as $\bar \lambda = \sqrt{n}\cdot\lambda$.
-Looking back at the proof of Theorem \ref{Thm: consistency directed}, we see that the factor eight in the relation between $\lambda_0$ and $\bar \lambda$ is a technical artifact we had to introduce to prove that the sample-size adjusted estimator $\hat {\bar \theta}$ was close enough to the truth $\bar {\theta}_0$.
-If we assume that our estimator is close enough to the truth, we may ignore that factor and set $\lambda = \frac{1}{\sqrt{n}} \lambda_0$.
-We pick $t = 3$ and set $c$ to the maximum observed covariate value.
-It is known that in high-dimensional settings the penalty values prescribed by mathematical theory in practice tend to over-penalize the parameter values, see, for example, \cite{Yu:etal:2018}.
-Decreasing the penalty by removing the factor eight is thus in line with these empirical findings.
+where $\hat \theta (\lambda)$ is the solution with $\lambda$ as the tuning parameter, and $s(\lambda)$ is the cardinality of its support.
+On the other hand, our heuristic is motivated by the theory developed in the previous sections.
+We construct { $\bar{ \lambda}$ as in Theorem \ref{Thm: consistency directed} based on confidence level $t=3$, choosing to drop the leading factor eight prescribed by Theorem \ref{Thm: consistency directed}.} It is known that in high-dimensional settings the penalty values prescribed by mathematical theory in practice tend to over-penalize the parameter values \citep{Yu:etal:2018}.
+Decreasing the penalty by removing that factor is thus in line with these empirical findings.

 We drew $M = 500$ realizations for each value of $n$ and recorded the mean absolute error for estimation of $(\alpha^T, \beta^T)^T$, the absolute error for estimation of $\mu$ and the $\ell_1$-error for estimation of $\gamma$.
 We also constructed confidence intervals as prescribed by Theorem \ref{Thm: inference directed} and recorded the empirical coverage at the nominal $95\%$ level.
 Finally, we studied how well BIC and our heuristic did in terms of identifying the correct model.